cloud-aspect/osrs-wiki-cli/docs/development/pypi-publishing.md

 twine upload dist/*
 ```

-## Security Notes
+## Security Benefits

+✅ **No API tokens stored** - Uses GitHub's OIDC identity instead of secrets
+✅ **Scoped permissions** - Publishing only works from the specified repository and workflow
+✅ **Audit trail** - All publishing actions are logged in GitHub Actions
+✅ **Revocable access** - Can be disabled instantly on PyPI without rotating tokens
-- API tokens are stored as GitHub Secrets (encrypted)
+✅ **Time-limited tokens** - OIDC tokens are short-lived and automatically expire
-- Development versions are published to Test PyPI first
-- Production releases require git tags for extra safety
+✅ **Git-based security** - Production releases require git tags for additional safety
-- All uploads use `--skip-existing` to prevent overwrites